KristoferLintonReid/NIFTI_Scripts/README.md

 # NIFTI_Scripts
-A number of fucntions to aid with NIFTI file manipulation
+A number of functions to aid with NIFTI file manipulation